dudeitssm/github-action-helm3/README.md

+(2023-10-17: As of the latest AWS CLI, there is an added requirement of having `aws-iam-authenticator` installed, which this fork does).

 # Helm Github Action

 Runs given Helm/shell commands after ensuring Helm and kubectl are installed or pull in it's own.